-This common date synchronization is not relevant for Luos engine because it follows master-slave management, which we don’t have in Luos architectures.
-The closest to a master we have is the node performing detection.
+This common date synchronization is not relevant for Luos engine because it follows initiator-follower management, which we don’t have in Luos architectures.
+The closest to an initiator system we have is the node performing detection.

 One of the rules we have in the Luos philosophy is "Don't do something if the user doesn't do it voluntarily.".